What is Sexual Harassment under South Dakota Law?

 How does South Dakota Law Prohibit Sexual Harassment?

-First, Huron employers can be required to implement company policies that specifically address sexual harassment in the workplace.
+First, Huron employers can be required to create company policies that specifically address sexual harassment in the workplace.
 These must be posted in a visible area such as a break room.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a South Dakota attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-Accordingly, hiring a lawyer in Huron might be the best way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.
+Without expertise in the applicable laws, both investigating and showing a sexual harassment claim can be difficult.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+Therefore, hiring a lawyer in Huron may be the ideal way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.